Government Laptops Buying Guide

 - Access to data via cellular networks.
 Dependence upon a single 3G cellular network can be inconvenient and non-productive.
 Identify which systems should be accessed and then determine whether 3G or broadband access will provide the needed connectivity.
 For example, government inspectors often need to travel to a variety of communities.
 Gobi can make different 3G carriers accessible in the event your regular carrier is not available.

 - FirstNet connectivity.
 Establish whether the device is compatible with the reliable, high-tech FirstNet platform that connects to a dedicated network for first responders and law enforcement agencies, enabling mission-critical communications in the field and with those at various command centers.
 Also, check for FirstNet coverage in your area.

-- GPS capability.
+GPS capability.
 Determine if the device is capable of expedited GPS routing in urgent situations.
-Also, establish whether workers’ locations will be accessible to GPS routing.
+Establish whether workers’ locations will be accessible to GPS routing.

 Extreme durability, including resistance to heat and cold can be a necessity for federal workers in various fields.